-If an early-stage company needs access to NIH materials for commercial purposes outside a formal collaboration, this usually would be done utilizing an Internal Commercial Use License Agreement rather than a MTA.
+If an early-stage company needs access to NIH materials for commercial purposes outside a formal collaboration, this usually would be done utilizing an Internal Commercial Use License Agreement rather than MTA.
 As noted before, these are nonexclusive license agreements to allow a licensee to use (but not sell) technology in its internal programs.
 Here, materials (either patented or unpatented) are provided, and drug screening uses are permitted.
 The financial structure of this agreement can be either a single payment, a paid-up term license, or annual royalty payments, though the second structure is more popular with start-up companies.

-Funding Opportunities for Start-Ups-SBIR Programs
+Funding Opportunities for Start-Ups-Small Business Innovation Research Programs

-In addition to contracting opportunities, the NIH and other federal labs can provide private sector entities with nondilutive funding through the SBIR (Small Business Innovation Research) and STTR (Small Business Technology Transfer Research) programs [10].
+In addition to contracting opportunities, the NIH and other federal labs can provide private sector entities with nondilutive funding through the SBIR and STTR programs [9].
 The NIH SBIR program is perhaps the most lucrative and stable funding source for new companies and unlike a small business loan, SBIR grant funds do not need to be repaid.

-Other noteworthy advantages of SBIR programs for small companies include retention by the company of any intellectual property rights from the research funding, receipt of early-stage funding that doesn't impact stock or shares in any way (e.g., no dilution of capital), national recognition for the firm, verification and visibility for the underlying technology, and the generation of a leveraging tool that can attract other funding from venture capital or angel investors.
+Other noteworthy advantages of SBIR programs for small companies include retention by the company of any IP rights from the research funding, receipt of early-stage funding that doesn't impact stock or shares in any way (e.g., no dilution of capital), national recognition for the firm, verification and visibility for the underlying technology, and the generation of a leveraging tool that can attract other funding from venture capital or angel investors.

 The SBIR program itself was established in 1982 by the Small Business Innovation Development Act to increase the participation of small, high technology firms in federal R&D activities.
-Under this program, departments and agencies with R&D budgets of \$100 million or more are required to set aside 2.6 percent (for FY 2012) of their R&D budgets to sponsor research at small companies.
-The STTR program was established by the Small Business Technology Transfer Act of 1992 and requires federal agencies with extramural R&D budgets over \$1 billion to administer STTR programs using an annual set-aside of 0.35 percent (for FY 2012).
-In FY 2011 NIH's combined SBIR and STTR grants totaled over \$682 million.
+Under this program, departments and agencies with R&D budgets of \$100 million or more are required to set aside 3.2% (for FY 2017) of their R&D budgets to sponsor research at small companies.
+The STTR program was established by the Small Business Technology Transfer Act of 1992 and requires federal agencies with extramural R&D budgets over \$1 billion to administer STTR programs using an annual setaside of 0.45% (for FY 2017).
+In FY 2017 NIH's combined SBIR and STTR grants totaled over \$971 million.

-The STTR and SBIR programs are similar in that both seek to increase small business participation and privatesector commercialization of technology developed through federal R&D. The SBIR program funds early-stage research and development at small businesses.
-The unique feature of the STTR program is the requirement for the small business applicant to formally collaborate with a research institution in Phase I and Phase II (see description below).
+The STTR and SBIR programs are similar in that both seek to increase small business participation and privatesector commercialization of technology developed through federal R&D. The SBIR program funds earlystage R&D at small businesses.
+The unique feature of the STTR program is the requirement for the small business applicant to formally collaborate with a research institution in Phases I and II (see description later).

 Thus the SBIR and STTR programs differ in two major ways.
 First, under the SBIR program, the principal investigator must have his or her primary employment with the small business concern at the time of the award and for the duration of the project period.
 However, under the STTR program, primary employment is not stipulated.
 Second, the STTR program requires research partners at universities and other nonprofit research institutions to have a formal collaborative relationship with the small business concern.
-At least 40 percent of the STTR research project is to be conducted by the small business concern and at least 30 percent of the effort is to be conducted by the single "partnering" research institution.
+At least 40% of the STTR research project is to be conducted by the small business concern and at least 30% of the effort is to be conducted by the single "partnering" research institution.